List of Speaker of the United States House of Representatives elections: January 2007

 An election for speaker took place on January 4, 2007, on the opening day of the 110th Congress, two months after the 2006 elections in which Democrats won a majority of the seats.
 Nancy Pelosi received a majority of the votes cast and was elected speaker, becoming the first woman speaker of the House in U.S. history.
 This was the first time in 12 years, since 1995, that the Democrats controlled the House.

 January 2009

 An election for speaker took place on January 6, 2009, on the opening day of the 111th Congress, two months after the 2008 elections in which Democrats won a majority of the seats.
 Nancy Pelosi received a majority of the votes cast and was re-elected speaker.

 January 2011

 An election for speaker took place on January 5, 2011, at the start of the 112th Congress, two months after the 2010 elections in which Republicans won a majority of the seats.
 John Boehner received a majority of the votes cast and was elected speaker of the House.
-Frustrated by widespread election losses, several "Blue Dog Democrats" refused to vote for outgoing speaker Nancy Pelosi.
+Frustrated by widespread election losses, several Blue Dog Democrats, led by Heath Shuler, refused to support Democratic Caucus nominee Nancy Pelosi.